Cryogenic Deflashing

 Consistent

-Computer-controlled, programs can be written for each part making the process repeatable on future lots and consistent over the part life.
+Computer-controlled, customized programs (or recipies) can be written for each part making the process repeatable on future lots and consistent over the part life.

 Quick